Proposed Sizewell C Nuclear Reactor News

 EDF Energy's Stage 2 of formal public consultation on the proposals for a new nuclear power station at Sizewell ran from 23 November 2016 – 3 February 2017

 EDF published their Consultation Plans in their updated Statement of Community Consultation (SoCC), outlining the activity they undertook during the public consultation.
 The document is available on their website where you can also find more information relating to their proposals and further consultation.
 The Stage 2 Consultation provided more detail on issues of interest to the local community, such as transport, accommodation, environmental information and the emerging design of the power station.
-Public exhibitions were held in the area in November and December 2016.
+Public exhibitions were held in the area at the end of 2016.

 Aldringham cum Thorpe Parish Council's Response to Stage 2 Consultation